A Line Which Forms A Volume 9 (2026)

 Advisors: Carlos Romo-Melgar, Amy Henry, Jaime del Corro

-Symposium Speakers: James Langdon, Alex Balgiu, Abigail Tan, Svenja Tong, Ainhoa del Barco, Yusi Chen, Lingbo Luo
+Symposium Speakers: James Langdon, Alex Balgiu & Press Create Act, Abigail Tan, Svenja Tong, Ainhoa del Barco, Yusi Chen, Lingbo Luo

 Symposium Photographers: Taqdees Anjum, Hao Zhang